-Nothing in Frankfurt is as colorful and vibrant as this two-story market.
-It can get packed on Saturdays, but it’s well worth sharing this space with crowds.
-As with much of the city, bombs destroyed the original neo-Renaissance hall in 1944; the hall you see now was finished in 1954.
-It’s long been an institution beloved by locals for its bounty of fresh meat, cheese, dried fruits, produce, flowers and treats like chocolates and baked desserts.
-Stand after stand is topped with local specialties like Handkäse, a plethora of wurst types and whole grain German bread.
-On the first floor, the Markt-Stubb café offers a menu of heavy, warm regional dishes.
-You can take food to go or sit and eat here, though a seat is not always easy to find.
+Nothing in Frankfurt is quite as vibrant as this two-storey produce market.
+Sure, it can pack out on Saturdays, but it’s well worth braving the crowds.
+As with much of the city, bombs destroyed the original neo-Renaissance hall in 1944; the building you see now was finished in 1954.
+It’s long been an institution beloved by locals for its bounty of fresh meat, cheese, dried fruits, flowers and other produce.
+Stand after stand overflows with local specialities like Handkäse, a plethora of Wurst types and wholegrain German bread.
+On the first floor, the Marktstubb café serves hearty regional dishes.
+You can take food to go or eat in, though a seat is not always easy to find.

-Frankfurt’s Jewish cemeteries date back to the Middle Ages—the oldest surviving gravestone is from 1272.
-You’ll find tombstones leaning in different angles; at least, those that remain, since both the Nazis and the bombing destroyed many graves during World War II.
+Frankfurt’s Jewish cemeteries date back to the Middle Ages (the oldest surviving gravestone is from 1272).
+You’ll find tombstones leaning in all directions here – those that remain, at least, since both the Nazis and bombing destroyed many graves during the Second World War.
 Today fewer than 200 tombstones are in good condition, but the sites are still worth a visit.
 One cemetery wall was turned into a memorial in 1996 as a tribute to the city’s Jewish history.
-Inscribed are the names of Frankfurt Jews murdered during the Holocaust—more than 10,000 victims.
-Another Jewish cemetery, on Rat-Beil-Straße 10, contains hundreds of graves of Frankfurt Jews who committed suicide between 1938 and 1943.
-Despite the tragic history laid to rest in these graveyards, they’re now peaceful places of contemplation, with tombstones covered in moss and tall trees offering shade and places to rest.
+Inscribed are the names of some of the 10,000 Frankfurter Jews murdered during the Holocaust.
+Another Jewish cemetery, on Rat-Beil-Straße 10, contains hundreds of graves of Jews who committed suicide between 1938 and 1943.
+Despite the tragic history that pervades these graveyards, they’re now peaceful places of contemplation, with tombstones covered in moss and tall trees offering shade and places to sit and reflect.

 To say that the IG Farben building has a chequered past would be a vast understatement.
-It was built in the late 1920s to house the largest chemical company in the world, Interessen-Gemeinschaft Farbenindustrie, who supplied the Nazis with poison to gas millions of Jews during World War II.
-Despite its horrendous history, the IG Farben building is stunning.
-Covered in sweeping Travertine marble that curves through landscaped gardens, it's a wonder to gaze upon.
+It was built in the late 1920s to house the largest chemical company in the world, Interessengemeinschaft Farbenindustrie, who supplied the Nazis with poison to gas millions of Jews during the Second World War.
+Despite its horrendous history, the IG Farben building’s sweeping Travertine marble and landscaped gardens are stunning.
 It’s now referred to as the Poelzig Building and belongs to Goethe University, but visitors are welcome.
-Check out the impressive lobby, explore the scattered artwork and ride the innovative paternoster lifts that don’t have doors and move continually on rotation.
+Check out the impressive lobby, explore its various artworks and ride the innovative paternoster lifts that don’t have doors and move continually on rotation.

 Half-way across the Alte Brucke, or Old Bridge, sits Portikus, a tall, narrow, red structure that’s impossible to miss.
-Founded in 1987, this free, contemporary art space has exhibited major established artists like Dan Graham and John Baldessari, as well as emerging ones.
+Founded in 1987, this free contemporary art space has exhibited major established artists like Dan Graham and John Baldessari, as well as emerging ones.
 It’s the exhibition space of the Städelschule, the state academy of art in Frankfurt, whose name comes from businessman and banker Johann Friedrich Städel, also of the Städel Museum.
-Check out artist Olafur Eliasson’s light installation in the exhibition space of the roof gallery.
-In the daytime, enjoy the sight of swans convening near the building.
+Check out artist Olafur Eliasson’s light installation in the roof gallery exhibition space.
+During the day, enjoy the sight of swans convening near the building.
 At night, the lights from Eliasson’s work create a beautiful reflection on the water.

-The original Opera House building was finished in 1880, but the grand structure you see today was reconstructed and inaugurated in 1981, after the old building was destroyed in the war.
-The new structure boasts a modern music hall known for its mahogany paneling, where you can catch one of the 300 concerts performed in a year.
-The space no longer stages entire operas, but operatic arias and duets are performed regularly, and other concerts include performances by jazz musicians, symphony orchestras, chamber philharmonics, pianists and cellists, to name a few.
-The Alte Oper, as it’s called in German, is part of a plaza with a large fountain and ornate lamp posts, nearby to the Rothschild Park.
-This plaza makes for a perfect spot for a break or a meeting point; from here, walk down the Große Bockenheimer Straße, a pedestrian shopping street with a number of high-end shops and cafés.
+The original Opera House was finished in 1880, but the grand building you see today was reconstructed and inaugurated in 1981, after the old building was destroyed in the war.
+The new structure boasts an ultra-modern mahogany-panelled concert hall, where you can catch one of the 300 shows they put on a year.
+The venue no longer stages full operas, but arias and duets are performed regularly, and other concerts span jazz, symphony orchestras, chamber philharmonics, pianists and cellists, and so on.
+The Alte Oper, as it’s called in German, is the centrepiece of a scenic square with a large fountain and ornate lamp posts.
+The square makes the perfect spot for a break or quick meet-up; from here, walk down the Große Bockenheimer Straße, a pedestrian shopping street with a number of high-end shops and cafés.